-In 2018, the Dance Gallery began a residency program in collaboration with Catskill Arts Society for artists to develop works for the NYC Season.
-This residency takes place Labor Day weekend and is an all inclusive residency, offering travel from NYC, accommodations, meals, rehearsal space, and a community showing at the end.
+In 2018, the Dance Gallery began a residency program in collaboration with Catskill Art Space for artists to develop works for the NYC Season.
+This is an all inclusive residency, offering accommodations, rehearsal space, and a community showing at the end.
 With the shifts that the world has seen since the onset of the novel coronavirus, the 2020 residency has been moved online so that we can continue supporting the development of new work in a way that is safe for creators, performers, and audiences.
 Please enjoy the work and behind the scenes look into creating work during this time.

 Teddy Tedholm, photo by Marcus Branch